Haunted House Feelings

 The brain – at any age – is plastic.
 This means that the brains of children can heal from past wounds.
 Felt safety is one of the first steps on that road to healing.
 To establish felt safety for foster and adopted children, parents should:

 At Chosen, we help parents every day figure out how to establish felt safety for the specific children in their homes.
-If you would like assistance moving your kiddo out of a place of chronic fear so that he or she can get on a road of healing, Call us today at 210-582-6451.
-We’d love to make your house not feel so “haunted” this fall!
+If you would like assistance moving your child out of a state of fear so that he or she can get on a road of healing, Call us today at 210-582-6451.
+We are here to help!